-Read and follow all Safety Rules, Precautions, and Operating Instructions.
+Read and follow all Safety Rules, Precautions and Operating Instructions.
 Failure to do so can result in serious injury.

-SP PECIAL SAFETY SECTION page 3-5 1.
-2. 3.
+C DI page page CIAL SAFETY SECTION - PARATION 1.
+Wear personal protective gear - gloves; safety footwear; snug fitting clothing; and eye, hearing and head protection.
+2. Check for worn, loose, missing or damaged parts and repair or replace as necessary.
+3. Check the chain for sharpness and tension.
 4. 5.
-Wear protective gear - gloves; safety footwear; snug fitting clothing; and eye, hearing, and head protection.
-Check for worn, loose, missing, or damaged parts and repair or replace as necessary.
-Check the chain for sharpness and tension.
-Keep children, bystanders and animals a minimum of 30 feet away from work area.
-Plan your sawing operation carefully in advance. .
-3-5 FU IEL AND OIL 9 & 10 1.
+Keep children, bystanders and animals a minimum of 30 feet (10 meters) away from work area.
+Plan your sawing operation carefully in advance.
+FU LAND OIL 1.
+Eliminate all sources of sparks or flame where fuel is mixed, poured, or stored.
 2. 3.
-4. 5.
-6. Eliminate all sources of sparks or flame where fuel is mixed, poured, or stored.
-Use 1 part air-cooled, 2-cycle engine oil to 40 parts regular unleaded gasoline.
+Use 1 part air-cooled, 2-cycle engine oil to 16 parts regular unleaded gasoline.
 Use gasoline not over 2 months old.
-Mix and pour fuel in an approved, marked container and in an outdoor area.
-Move a minimum of 10 feet away from fuel and fueling site before starting engine.
-Fill the oil tank each time the fuel tank is refueled.
-ST ARTING THE ENGINE 11 1.
-2. 3.
-4. Hold saw firmly with the saw chain free to turn without making contact with any object.
-Hold front handlebar with left hand & place right foot through rear handle to stabilize saw.
+4. Mix and pour fuel in an approved, marked container and in an outdoor area.
+5. Move a minimum of 10 feet (3 meters) away from fuel and fueling site before starting engine.
+6. Fill the oil tank each time the fuel tank is refueled.
+STA RTING THE ENGINE 1.
+Hold saw firmly with the saw chain free to turn without making contact with any object.
+2. Hold front handlebar with left hand & place right foot through rear handle to stabilize saw.
+3. 4.
 Use less than the full extent of the starter rope per pull.
-Release the trigger after engine starts allowing engine to idle.
-OP ERATING THE UNIT.
-10 1.
-2. 3.
-4. 5.
-6. Cut wood only.
+Release the trigger after engine starts allowing engine to idle. nerease the digger and, engine stans anowing engine to fulle.
+OP RATING THE UNIT Cut wood only.
 Accelerate the engine to full throttle before entering the cut.
-Begin cutting with spur against the log.
+3. Begin cutting with spur against the log.
 Cut only at full throttle.
+5. 6.
 Release the trigger as soon as the cut is completed.
-Stop the engine before setting the saw down after cutting.
-MA 16 1.
-2. 3.
-4. Adjust or have the carburetor adjusted if the chain moves when the engine idles.
+Stop the engine before setting the saw down after cutting. • NTENANCE Adjust or have the carburetor adjusted if the chain moves when the engine idles.
 Disconnect spark plug before performing maintenance except for carburetor adjustment.
 Check the guide bar for wear each time the chain is sharpened.
-Clean the air filter frequently and always after 10 tasks of fucl mixture or 5 hours of constant. •• 10

-- nd always after 10 tanks of fuel mixture or 5 hours of operation, whichever is less. - Clean spark arrestor screen at least once for each 25-30 hours of operation.
-5. - Take the saw to your Sears Service Center/Department for full clutch inspection after each 100 hours 6. of operation. - 7.
-Run fuel out of the fuel tank in a safe manner before storing the unit for 30 or more days.
-Store saw in a dry place out of the reach of children. - 8.
+Clean the air filter frequently and always after 10 tanks of fuel mixture or 5 hours of operation, whichever is less.
+Clean spark arrestor screen at least once for each 25-30 hours of operation.
+6. Take the saw to your Sears Service Center for full clutch inspection after each 100 hours of operation.
+7. B. : Drain fuel tank in a safe manner before storing the unit for 30 or more days.
+Store saw in a dry place out of the reach of children. · · Ý 13 6 • υ ATCH OUT FOR THE SAW WHEN NEVER USE THE SAW USE A FIRM GRIP .: KICKBACK IT NEEDS REPAIR WHEN TIRED WITH BOTH HANDS 27 ÷